Offering hope to Amish families affected by genetic disorders

 Disseminating research evidence to influence healthcare and behaviour.

-Applicants may apply for up to £30,000 over a flexible time period, normally across one year.
+Applicants may apply for up to £30,000 over a flexible time period, typically across one year.

 Timeline

-Any queries on the competition, the application process, or eligibility should be sent to research@medicalresearchfoundation.org.uk or via 020 7250 8216.
+Any queries on the competition, the application process or eligibility should be sent to research@medicalresearchfoundation.org.uk, or you can alternatively contact the Research Team by phone (020 7395 2420).

 Terms and Conditions of Award